ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-combination-series/index.md

 title: "Combination Charts"
 ---

-This section show how to create Combination Charts - charts consisting of different series types.
+This section shows how to create Combination Charts - charts consisting of different series types.

 A combination chart combines two or more series types allowing for flexible data visualisations.